Check out links to a collection of my other Remembrance-related posts here.

 Some businesses, including the Free Press and Eaton's, had employees decorate the exterior of their buildings with bunting and flags in the wee hours of the morning.

 Portage and Main, November 12, 1918, Winnipeg Tribune

 There were no official ceremonies held that month to mark the end of the War.

 Both Winnipeg and the province were under strict public gathering restrictions due to the Spanish Influenza.
 Since mid-October, schools, churches and theatres were shut and officials said that they wouldn't lift the rules even for this occasion.
 (In the 24 hours of November 11 - 12 Winnipeg recorded 475 new cases and 25 deaths from the disease.)

 Canadian casualties at October 31, 1918

 It was a bittersweet celebration.
-As of October 31st, 1918 there had been over 211,000 Canadian casualties; 34,877 of them deaths and 8,245 were either missing, presumed dead or prisoners of war.
-Many more names would be added to the lists before all of the troops made it safely back to their home towns months later.
+As of October 31st, 1918 there had been over 211,000 Canadian casualties; 34,877 of them deaths and 8,245 missing, presumed dead or prisoners of war.
+Many more names would be added to the casualty lists before all of the troops made it safely back to their home towns months later.

 In 1931 the name of Armistice Day was changed to Remembrance Day.